jnd18/RepData_PeerAssessment1/PA1_template.Rmd

     keep_md: true
 ---

-Still need to put text to code.
-And annotate/beautify the plots.

 ## Loading and preprocessing the data
 First we load the the packages we need to perform the later analyses.